mplodowski/dynamicpdf-plugin/README.md

 ## [Using PDF templates](#using-pdf-templates)  {#using-pdf-templates}

-PDF templates reside in the database and can be created in the back-end area via Settings > PDF > PDF Templates.
+PDF templates reside in the database and can be created in the back-end area via PDFs > Templates.
 The code specified in the template is a unique identifier and cannot be changed once created.

 You can use Twig in pdf templates.